Lanthian/comp30023-2023-project-1/README.md

 * make
 which will produce an executable '*allocate.exe*'.
-This program is then run with the command *./allocate -f <input-file> -s [SJF,RR] -m [infinite,best-fit] -q [1,2,3]*
+This program is then run with the command *./allocate -f <input-file> -s [SJF,RR] -m [infinite,best-fit] -q [1,2,3]* Please ensure that a working *process.exe* file is included in the directory of *allocate.exe* for the program to run successfully.